 Sitar’s volunteers and teaching artists from our partner organizations teach more than 60 classes each week in the visual arts, dance, creative writing, drama, music, digital arts, and approximately 100 private music lessons.
 These local visual and performing artists who volunteer their time and talents enable Sitar to achieve its mission.
-They also help to ensure that each semester 80 percent of students are from low-income households.
+They also help to ensure that each semester 80 percent of students are from households with low-income.

-The faculty does more than just teach at the Center.
+The faculty does more than just teach.
 They become mentors and role models for their students, often forging meaningful and lasting relationships.
 We are profoundly grateful to our volunteer faculty for strengthening the lives of our children and strengthening our community.

 Volunteer Faculty Positions